stonecharioteer/notes-deprecated/docs/_sources/books/common-sense-guide-to-ds-algo/index.rst.txt

     :linenos:

 .. literalinclude:: code/unique-paths.py
-    :caption: Given a number of rows and columns, calculate the nubmer of possible "shortest" paths from the upper-leftmost square to the lower-rightmost square.
+    :caption: Given a number of rows and columns, calculate the number of possible "shortest" paths from the upper-leftmost square to the lower-rightmost square.
     :language: python
     :linenos: